simon-anders/covid_trend/page.md

 - Click on country names to see their traces
 - Observe that the gray lines match quite closely the trend for many countries.
 - Use the gray lines as guide to look ahead for a few days: Where is your country heading?
 When will it be where Italy is now?
+- Remeber: These are only confirmed cases.
+There might be many more, especially if a country does not test enough.

 - Move your mouse over the coloured lines to read of indidual values.